-One of the most misunderstood aspects of ordering hardware is determining the "handing" of a doorway.
+One of the most misunderstood aspects of ordering screen door hardware is determining the "handing" of a doorway.
 Handing is the orientation of how a doorway opens and closes relative to the locking mechanism (i.e. the lockset).
 Matching handing to your existing doorway is important for proper door operation, and can be costly if you end up ordering the wrong item.
 Whether you've never ordered "handed" hardware before, or just want to refresh your memory, we’re here to walk you through the steps.

 To determine the handing of your door, begin by standing on the exterior side (outside) of your doorway facing inward.
 Looking at your door, determine which side the door hinges are on.
 Also, open and close your door a few times, noting whether your door opens toward you or away from you.
 Refer to the chart below to help identify which handing your door is.

 For example, if the hinges are on the left side and the door opens away from you, it’s considered a “left handed” door.
 A door with the hinges on the left side that swings toward you would be considered a “left hand reverse”.

 If you're ordering hardware for a new custom wood screen door, we typically recommend ordering the opposite handing of what your current front door is.
 So if your front door is right handed, order your screen door lockset or hinges as a right hand reverse.